An older man and woman reviewing estate planning documents with an attorney

 Ensuring Your Wishes Are Upheld

-Understandably, change is inevitable, and staying on top of your estate plan is important.
+Change is inevitable, and staying on top of your estate plan is essential.
 If you live in Colorado and need to change your will, there are specific steps you must take to make sure the process is done correctly.
-It's essential that you understand all aspects of the legal process involved with changing a will or other documents related to an estate plan in Colorado.
+You must understand all aspects of the legal process of changing a will or other documents related to an estate plan in Colorado.
 In this blog, we'll discuss how to change your will in Colorado so you can ensure everything is appropriately updated according to state laws.

 Adding Amendments